 - wanting to stop drinking but not managing to do so

-- hiding the extent of the alcohol abuse in order to protect it
+- hiding the extent of the alcohol misuse in order to protect it

-- being in denial about the extent of the alcohol abuse problem
+- being in denial about the extent of the alcohol misuse problem

 - diverting energy from work, family, and social life in order to drink

 - becoming distressed at the prospect of not having access to alcohol

 - engaging in risky behaviors (eg. drunk driving)

 Severity of AUD is determined by the number of symptoms present.

 - Moderate AUD: 4-5 symptoms